 New businesses offering anything from eye care to wine to holistic medicine are starting up in the Perimeter, one of the largest commercial markets in metro Atlanta.
 Here’s a sampling of recent ribbon cuttings formally marking the opening of new companies in the area.
 Photos were provided by the Sandy Springs/Perimeter Chamber of Commerce and the Dunwoody Chamber of Commerce.

+That Pie Place, located at 6355 Peachtree Dunwoody Road in Sandy Springs, opened its doors in February.
 Sandy Springs Councilwoman Dianne Fries, left, and owner Ron Wolf, right, cut the ribbon, surrounded by Sandy Springs/Perimeter Chamber of Commerce Ambassadors, business associates and friends.

 Absolute Holistic Medicine, an alternative medicine clinic located at 1868 Independence Square in Dunwoody, recently held a ribbon cutting on Feb.
 13, marking its grand opening.
 From left, Sara Massey, representing the Dunwoody Chamber of Commerce, Dunwoody City Councilman Terry Nall, Dr. Jitao Bai, owner, Charln Chou and Cindy Wang, were joined by representatives from the Atlanta Chinese Culture Center and Atlanta Chinese Christian Church.